 When processing reimbursements to employees, you can use the following:

-Suppose the reimbursement request was larger than the employee’s accrued allowance.
-In that case, you should pay the employee the total amount of their accumulated allowance and continue to make monthly payments toward the balance until it’s paid in full or the employee’s annual maximum allowance is gone.
+Suppose the reimbursement request was more than the employee’s accrued allowance.
+In that case, you should pay the employee the total amount of their accumulated allowance.
+Then, you can continue to make monthly payments toward the balance until it’s paid in full or the employee’s annual maximum allowance is gone.

 The federal government has guidelines for organizations contributing to employees’ IRS-qualified medical expenses, including through an ICHRA.